ShaiZilber/kube-scheduler/docs/steps/node_affinity_preferred.md

 # Schedule based on Preferred Node Affinity

 ## Introduction
-Implement weighted preferences: Pods can list desirable node characteristics with weights, and the scheduler should score and pick the node with the highest total “preference” score.
+Implement weighted preferences: Pods can list desirable node characteristics with weights, and the scheduler pick the node with the highest total “preference” score.

 ## Requirements